-The height of your fence depends more on post spacing than it does foundation.
-For wooden fences, OZCO recommend a 6’ post spacing for an 8’ tall fence and an 8’ spacing for a 6’ tall fence.
-For fences that are chain link, vinyl and ornamental, you should follow the manufacturer's recommended post spacing.
+The height of your fence depends more on post spacing than it does on the foundation.
+For wooden fences, OZCO recommends a 6’ post spacing for an 8’ tall fence and an 8’ spacing for a 6’ tall fence.
+For fences that are chain link, vinyl, and ornamental, you should follow the manufacturer's recommended post spacing.

 What happens if I hit a rock installing an Oz-Post Post Anchor?

 When using a jackhammer for installation, the Oz-Post will become an extension that can break through loose shale and some rock.
 It will be able to push aside small boulders, but it cannot penetrate large solid bedrock or boulders without additional preparation to the ground.
 If one of these cases arise you can either move the hole, try a shorter Oz-Post, or pre-drill a hole in the rock.

 Can I remove an Oz-Post Post Anchor?

 Yes.
 If you placed an Oz-Post in the wrong spot, the fence needs moving, it was only there temporarily, or for any other reason, it can be extracted.